vasanthv/talk/docs/ngrok.md

 More info about what is `ngrok` you can check [here](https://ngrok.com/).

-In order to use it on `Talk` app, you need to do 2 steps:
+In order to use it on `Tlk` app, you need to do 2 steps:

 1. [Sign up for free](https://ngrok.com) and you will receive `YourNgrokAuthToken`.
 2. `Set this token` in `env var` before to start the app like: